grafana/grafana-operator/documentation/deploy_grafana.md

 The operator accepts a number of flags that can be passed in the `args` section of the container in the deployment:

-* `--grafana-image`: overrides the Grafana image, defaults to `quay.io/openshift/origin-grafana`.
+* `--grafana-image`: overrides the Grafana image, defaults to `grafana/grafana` on grafanas official dockerhub.

 * `--grafana-image-tag`: overrides the Grafana tag.
 See `controller_config.go` for default.